10 Tactics to Generate BIG New Product Ideas

 2. Embrace two distinct phases: divergence and convergence

 When Alex Osbourne, an advertising man in the early 20th century, created the brainstorming process, he defined two phases – a divergence phase in which “all ideas are good.”
 During this phase, we reserve judgment.
 No negative comments are allowed.
-The goal during divergence is to generate a high quantity of ideas.
+The goal during divergence is to generate a high quantity of new product ideas.
 Then afterwards, we apply judgment to determine the most feasible and impactful ones.
 Your Blueprinter software has separate tools for divergent and convergent phases.
-(Call us if you need a refresher on this!)

 4. Choose a diverse team